379 EFSS operates COVID-19 transient town

-Two transient service members staying at Transient Town review their flight information before leaving, Aug.
-4, 2020, Al Udeid Air Base, Qatar.
+“The expeditionary force support squadron’s priority is to make the member’s stay in T-Town as comfortable as possible while following the sequestration guidelines,” said Senior Master Sgt.
+Andrea Atchley, 379th Manpower & Personnel Flight superintendent.
+“We team up with multiple agencies on base, such as the USO, in order to provide the best customer service for our residents staying in T-Town.”

+In addition to the amenities the 379th EFSS has provided, the 379th Expeditionary Medical Group and mental health teams conduct weekly visits to address health and welfare issues that might arise.

 On average, the 379th EFSS processes roughly 500 people through T-Town weekly.

-(U.S. Air Force photo by Tech.
-Sgt.
-Michael Battles)
+“The threat of exposure to COVID-19 has been and remains high when populations from multiple at-risk populations are mixed together,” said Maj.
+Alvarez.
+“In order to minimize the potential of exposure, which can cripple the Wing’s ability to continue to execute their mission, a sequestered bed-down operation for transients is necessary.”

+According to Alvarez, T-Town wouldn’t be possible without the support of the entire base.

 |Date Taken: